GuanyiLi-Craig/airflow-dbt-example/dbt/football/README.md

 ### Using the starter project

 Try running the following commands:
-- dbt run --profiles ..
+- dbt run --profiles-dir ..
 - dbt test